-EtonHouse International School recognises the importance of feedback and/or complaints from staff, parents and students as indicators of service/operations standard and for continual improvement of the school.
+EtonHouse International School recognises the importance of feedback or complaints from staff, parents and students as indicators of service operational standards and for continual improvement of the school.
 Every effort shall be taken to address feedback and complaints, informal or formal.
+Feedback can be made through the Parent Liaison Office.